JeanLucOudshoorn/LangChain_Demo/ReadMe.md

 ## ChatGPT API & Ollama
 Most of the scripts in this repository use either OpenAI models through their API or are dependent on Ollama.
 To use the OpenAI models, generate your own API key on the OpenAI website and connect billing information.
+Then paste your key in a `.env` file, which should be hidden from Git.
 Ollama is an open source technology to run LLM's locally.
 It provides access to a variety of open source models developed by Meta and Microsoft, most notably the LLaMa series.
 Download it from here: [Ollama](https://ollama.com/)